cycjimmy/jsmpeg-player/.github/ISSUE_TEMPLATE/bug_report.md

  - OS: [e.g. iOS8.1]
  - Browser [e.g. stock browser, safari]
  - Version [e.g. 22]

+**Online demo**
+If applicable, provide an online demo to help explain your problem.

 **Additional context**
 Add any other context about the problem here.